Map

 Another theory suggests that the name Gravesham may be a corruption of the words grafs-ham – a place "at the end of the grove".[2]
 Frank Carr[3] asserts that the name derives from the Saxon Gerevesend, the end of the authority of the Portreeve (originally Portgereve, chief town administrator).

 In the Netherlands, a place called 's-Gravenzande is found with its name translating into "Sand (or sandy area) belonging to the Count".
 The 's is a contraction of the old Dutch genitive article des, and translates into plain English as of the.
-In Brooklyn, New York, the neighbourhood of Gravesend is said by some to have been named for 's-Gravenzande,[4] though its founding by the English religious dissenter Lady Deborah Moody in 1645 strongly indicates that it is named after Gravesend, England.
+In Brooklyn, New York, the neighbourhood of Gravesend is said by some to have been named for 's-Gravenzande,[4] though its founding by the English religious dissenter Lady Deborah Moody in 1645 suggests that it may be named after Gravesend, England.
 Lady Deborah was originally from London and is credited with being the first woman to found a settlement in the New World.

 The Domesday spelling is its earliest known historical record;[5] all other spellings – in the later (c.
 1100) Domesday Monachorum and in Textus Roffensis the town is Gravesend and Gravesende, respectively.
 The variation Graveshend can be seen in a court record of 1422, where Edmund de Langeford was parson,[6] and attributed to where the graves ended after the Black Death.
 The municipal title Gravesham was formally adopted in 1974 as the name for the new borough.[7]